abhinav/git-spice/doc/reference.md

 gs log (l) long (l) [flags]
 ```

-Long view of stack

-Provides a tree view of the branches in the current stack
-and their commits,
+List branches and commits

-By default, branches upstack and downstack from the current
+Only branches that are upstack and downstack from the current
 branch are shown.
 Use with the -a/--all flag to show all tracked branches.